What do we call the program? Ignite

 A realistic budget demonstrating an understanding of filmmaking and the movie-making process.

 There is of course an X factor which will largely be determined by the taste of the JenLA board and how it feels the project would fit in the larger JenLA picture.

-Remember, film is a visual medium and you are asking us to associate your project with the JenLA brand so bring you A-Game and wow us!
+Remember, film is a visual medium and you are asking us to associate your project with the JenLA brand so bring your A-Game and wow us!

 No submissions are guaranteed, but as long as they meet the criteria mentioned about, all will be considered.
-If you’re not sure whether your project fits our criteria, please reach out to us via the website.
+If you’re not sure whether your project fits our criteria, please reach out to us via email, [email protected]